m4Ks-xyz/m4Ks-xyz/readme.md

-## Hi, I'm Maksymilian, Frontend Developer
+## Hi, I'm Maksymilian Frontend Developer

-<p>I started my adventure in high school as a computer science major.
+<p>Im Frontend Developer, i started my adventure in high school as a computer science major.
 After school I chose my goal and decided to become a front-end developer.
 In addition to computers, I love going to the gym and playing video games 🎮🏋️💻</p>